 China is well-advised to resist renminbi depreciation.
 In 2015-16, when markets realised that renminbi appreciation was not a one-way bet, massive selling pressures ensued, which Beijing resisted by selling $1tn in reserves.
 A sharp downward move, perhaps past the potentially psychologically important point of Rmb7 per dollar, could trigger major renewed selling pressures.

-On balance, China is not engaged in 'competitive devaluation'.
-The renminbi's decline primarily reflects a strong US economy as well as contrasting cyclical developments in China, notwithstanding the efforts of Beijing's officialdom to curb pressures on the currency.
+On balance, China is not engaged in ‘competitive devaluation’.
+The renminbi’s decline primarily reflects a strong US economy as well as contrasting cyclical developments in China, notwithstanding the views of Beijing’s officialdom.

 The US wants a strong domestic economy without a strong dollar.
 China wants more accommodative macroeconomic policies without a weaker renminbi.
 They both want their cakes, and to eat them too.